zriyansh/signoz.io/docs/azure-monitoring/az-blob-storage/az-blob-metrics.md

 3. Add a Timeseries Panel
 4. In *Metrics*, select `azure_ingress_total`  and *Avg By* select tag `location`
 5. In Filter say `name = <storage-account-name>`
-6. Hit “Save Changes” You now have Memory Usage of your Azure Blob Storage in a Dashboard for reporting and alerting
+6. Hit “Save Changes” You now have Total Ingress  of your Azure Blob Storage in a Dashboard for reporting and alerting

 <figure data-zoomable align="center">
     <img
         src="/img/docs/azure-monitoring/blob-store-metrics-signoz.webp"
-        alt="Signoz Dashboard"
-    />
+        alt="Time Series Panel for Blob Storage Total Ingress" />
     <figcaption>
         <i>
-        Signoz Dashboard
+        Time Series Panel for Blob Storage Total Ingress
         </i>
     </figcaption>
 </figure>